• College life

 More information: https://scholasoccurrentes.org/es/

-Helsinki Spain – Human Dimension is a human rights organization created in 1992 to promote compliance with the principles relating to human rights and fundamental freedoms of the Helsinki Final Act full Organization for Security and Cooperation in Europe (OSCE).
+Helsinki Spain – Human Dimension is a human rights organization created in 1992 to promote compliance with the principles relating to human rights and fundamental freedoms of the Helsinki Final Act at Organization for Security and Cooperation in Europe (OSCE).

 Made up of specialists from international organizations, think tanks, universities, NGOs, diplomatic corps, security forces and bodies, and members of civil society, Helsinki Spain is a leading organization in the field of education for peace, human rights and development, both nationally and internationally, thanks to the quality and diversification of its educational and training programs capable of adapting to a dynamic society in continuous change.
 It works for the respect and protection of human rights through education at the university level, concentrating its efforts on the development of quality educational initiatives in matters related to human rights, conflict prevention and peacebuilding. and the develop.